niftools/blender_niftools_addon/docs/user/features/geometry.rst

 * On export the scripts will take an average of colors.

 .. warning::
-   alpha layer support has been added but enabled due to known issues with general vertex color exporting.
+   alpha layer support has been added but enabled due to known issues with general vertex color support.

 .. todo::
    Write up workflow for alpha layer once implemented.